 After completing Leadership Tomorrow, participants will be able to:

-• Apply the leadership concepts and practices at their workplace and/or in the community.
+• Apply leadership concepts and practices in their workplace and/or in the community.

-• Prepare to step into a leadership role within the community or with their employer.
+• Step into new or expanded leadership roles within the community and/or with their employer.

 • Commit to lifelong learning and community engagement.